zac-alex/Deep-Learning/Activation Functions/README.md

     For x = 10, σ(10) ≈ 0.99995 (close to 1)
     The derivative σ'(x) ≈ 0.00005 (a very small value)

-Now, if we want to adjust the weights based on this small gradient, the update becomes minuscule.
+Now, if we want to adjust the weights based on this small gradient, the update becomes extremely small.
 This means the network learns very slowly in these regions, leading to slower convergence during training.

 ![Example Image 3](Images/Figure_3.png)